eitan-93/Tents/README.md

 *The cnf format files are containers into which cnf expressions that describe the problem are written at runtime.

-*There is an extended pdf (in hebrew) explaining the math behing our two algorithms - that are implemented in java, on intelliJ originally.
+*There is an extended pdf (in hebrew) explaining the math, the polynomial map generation and statistics behing our two algorithms - that are implemented in java, on intelliJ originally.